 PS1’s Iowa City Summer Residency is an initiative offering local artists dedicated space & time to work.

 The IC Summer Residency offers local artists in any field a structure to dedicate time to their projects.
-It was developed to give space and time to any artists but especially those who are working full time, are parents, or have circumstances that make traveling to an out-of-town residency challenging.
-It is designed to be flexible in its structure to accommodate all life/work circumstances while providing community, accountability and focus throughout the residency period, and a chance to publicly present work at the end.
+This residency program was developed to give space and time to any artists, but especially those with work, caregiving, or other circumstances that make traveling to an out-of-town artist residency challenging.
+It is designed to be flexible in its structure to accommodate many life/work circumstances while providing community, accountability and focus throughout the residency period, and a chance to publicly present work at the end.

 DETAILS